Student Groups

 EcoReps

 The concept of EcoReps is to facilitate communication and action regarding sustainability between students living on campus and the Office of Sustainability.
 EcoReps can relay information about upcoming events and programs to their Hall Councils, and also relay suggestions, ideas and concerns raised by students to the Office of Sustainability.
 This avenue for engagement will benefit campus sustainability efforts to create a healthy environment, on campus and beyond.
 EcoReps attend Kent Interhall Council's Sustainability Committee, chaired by the Director of Community Development.
-EcoReps work closely with KIC, Residence Services, and the Office of Sustainability to present sustainable living on campus to their respective Hall Council residents, coordinate one program a semester touching upon the issues of sustainability in their respective residence hall, and keep their Hall Council informed of all campus-wide programming dealing with sustainability (e.g. Campus Sustainability Month, Do It In the Dark, Campus Race to Zero Waste, Earth Month).
+EcoReps work closely with KIC, University Housing, and the Office of Sustainability to present sustainable living on campus to their respective Hall Council residents, coordinate one program a semester touching upon the issues of sustainability in their respective residence hall, and keep their Hall Council informed of all campus-wide programming dealing with sustainability (e.g. Campus Sustainability Month, Campus Race to Zero Waste, Earth Month).

 Contact KIC to become involved